-No judgements and assumptions have been made in the process of applying the above accounting policies that might have a significant effect on amounts recognised in the financial statements.
+No judgements and assumptions have been made in the process of preparing the financial statements that might have a significant effect on amounts recognised in the financial statements, except for those disclosed in note 1.

 2. TAXATION

 The charity is an exempt charity within the meaning of schedule 3 of the Charities Act 2011 and is considered to pass the tests set out in Paragraph 1 Schedule 6 Finance Act 2010 and therefore it meets the definition of a charitable company for UK corporation tax purposes.